 7. Do a weather experiment.
 Spring is an active time of the year for weather.
 Rain, thunderstorms, and often severe weather can occur.
 Weather Wiz Kids has a large selection of experiments you can try.
 Or, you can check out my post of 10 Ways to Learn About the Weather.

 8. Learn about the wind.
 What makes the wind blow?
 Watch how it moves the trees or the grass.
 How does it feel on your skin?
 Fly a kite and see how the wind helps it stay up in the air.
-The Chocolate Muffin Tree has a great kite project you can try; your kids make their own wind!
 Or, make some homemade wind chimes, like these from Hands On: As We Grow, and listen to the beautiful music the wind makes.

 9. Take care of your yard.
 Learn about nature by tending to it.
 Pull weeds and make a few dandelion chains while you're at it.
 Plant seeds and tend to your garden.
 Plant flowers to beautify your yard.
 Learning to take care of nature teaches respect for it.

 10. Collect nature.
 Look for flowers, sticks, or rocks.
 Nature is all around in spring and it's fun to collect a few pieces.
 Set up a pretty nature display in the house.
-Or, for even more fun, make a nature collection wrist band like these from Famiglia & Seoul or make a nature wand like these from Sun Hats & Wellie Boots.
+Or, make a nature wand like these from Sun Hats & Wellie Boots.

 *Bonus Activity: Use your ears!
 Listen. what do you hear?
 Do you hear the birds?
 A cricket chirping?
 Strings, Keys and Melodies shares a great idea for a nature sounds walk.